 I feel that way with a lot of technology I see being applied.
 There are so many options to choose from that sometimes the simplest option for the problem is overlooked.
 This might be human nature, "he who dies with the most toys wins", but this can be a costly mistake for many businesses.

 I often joke that if you give me a bunch of plain old app servers (pick your favorite) and a relational database (pick your favorite), I can move the world (might need a load balancer in there somewhere ;).
-So, when you in are your next architecture planning meeting ask yourself this question, can I bend my tools to my will or do I need new toys to play with :)
+So, when you are in your next architecture design meeting ask yourself this question, can I bend my tools to my will or do I need new toys to play with :)

 Posted by Sam Taha at 11:10:00 AM